 If you do not know which system you are covered by, contact the ACTU Worker's Hotline on 1300 362 223

-As at 11 June 2012, the Minimum Weekly Rate of Pay for a full-time adult over 21 years of age, and who is not an apprentice or trainee, is $627.70 per week or $16.52 per hour.
+As at 1 July 2013, the Minimum Weekly Rate of Pay for a full-time adult over 21 years of age, and who is not an apprentice or trainee, is $645.90 per week (Full time employees working 38 hours/week).
+All State award wage rates will also increase by $18.20 per week.

 Junior employees, ie those under 21 years of age, receive a percentage of this rate based on their age See Section 13 of the Minimum Conditions of Employment Act 1993